 You’re investing in your appearance, but the results depend on your actions too.
 You’ll be provided with post-op instructions, including how to wash your hair in the days following surgery and which activities to avoid.
 The hair transplant follow-up appointments are scheduled to allow for the close monitoring of your grafts and the surrounding tissues.
 Additionally, your surgeon will be able to quickly identify and fend off any potential complications in the unlikely event that they arise.
 You can enjoy an abundant new head of hair by adhering to Dr. Torgerson’s FUE recovery recommendations.
 Some clients also opt to continue using hair restoration medications like finasteride or minoxidil after their FUE hair transplant to bolster results.

 Considering FUE in Toronto?
 Dr. Torgerson takes a personal interest in your well-being.
-Contact us for a free consultation and learn about your exciting possibilities.
+Contact us for a consultation and learn about your exciting possibilities.

 Additional Articles About FUE Toronto